agricolamz/2018_RSL_phonology_with_P_Rudnev/data-and-method.md

 * signs defined by H1 features including movement to a physiologically less tense position
 * one-handed signs defined by H1 features including movement to a physiologically more tense position.

 Before proceeding to the discussion of the theoretical significance of the results obtained in the course of the present study, we address the issue of iconicity, and the extent to which it can hinder the identification of phonemes and morphemes of the RSL vocabulary.
-Since iconicity is part and parcel of linguistic research into various aspects of sign languages regardless of theoretical frameworks and persuasions [see @Kimmelman:2018 for a recent discussion and references], we extended Plaskovitskaya's [-@Plaskovitskaya:2018] annotation scheme to include iconicity, and fed the resulting annotation into the MCA, thereby obtaining the results in @Fig:iconicity.
+Since iconicity is part and parcel of linguistic research into various aspects of sign languages regardless of theoretical frameworks and persuasions [see @Kimmelman:2018 for a recent discussion and references], we extended Plaskovitskaya's [-@Plaskovitskaya:2018] annotation scheme to include iconicity, and fed the resulting annotation back into the MCA, thereby obtaining the results in @Fig:iconicity.

 ![The first two dimensions obtained by MCA for the whole dataset, iconicity colour-coded](iconicity.png){#fig:iconicity}